bdthemes/ultimate-post-kit/readme.txt

 = Carousel 🌅 =

+0. **[Eldora Carousel](https://postkit.pro/demo/eldora-carousel/)** - The Eldora Carousel presents a slider-type interface to onboard your posts into the webpage with a compact card view of the post image and details (title, description, meta, button) along with the next and previous post images on both sides.
+0. **[Gratis Carousel](https://postkit.pro/demo/gratis-carousel/)** - Revolutionize your website with the Gratis Carousel widget and unveil a stunning post layout that will make your content stand out like never before.
+Prepare to captivate your audience with a visually striking and engaging website experience.
 0. **[Kalon Carousel](https://postkit.pro/demo/kalon-carousel/)** - Kalon Carousel is the animated carousel version of the Kalon Grid widget.
 It displays posts with minimal information that is suitable for featuring up coming posts on your website.
 See the demo.
 0. **[Pixina Carousel](https://postkit.pro/demo/pixina-carousel/)** - Pixina Carousel can transform your blog page into ultra modern grid with artistic board-view.
 This carousel layout has a description bezel that has the ability to catch people's attention like honey-driven bear.
 See the demos
 0. **[Wixer Carousel](https://postkit.pro/demo/wixer-carousel/)** - The Wixer Carousel is the brother of Wixer Grid widget.
 It has a clean & calm interface for displaying your blog posts.
 The widget can bring out the beauty of the feature posts along with image-less post navigation right below.
 See the demo